Our annual summer reading list, 2019 edition

 (Credit: Sai Kiran Anagani/Unsplash)

 The Overstory won the 2019 Pulitzer Prize in Fiction for good reason: It might just be the first great American ecological novel.
 Powers was inspired to write the book after he encountered giant redwood trees for the first time while teaching at Stanford.

 The scale is epic: The Overstory documents the lives of trees and the humans whose lives are touched by them and intertwined with them over the course of centuries.
 The effect is the portrayal of a world that has always—and will always—belonged to plants, where humans are just brief visitors.

 In a series of slowly unspooling narratives that don't reveal their connections until late in the book, Powers develops beautifully complex characters—among them a farmer, an artist, a veteran, an activist, a Silicon Valley video game developer, a psychologist, and a scientist.
-He follows their lives in concentric rings, from early childhood to the tragedies that compel each of them to try and save the lives of trees, and well beyond.
+He follows their lives in concentric rings, from early childhood to the tragedies that compel each of them to try and save the lives of trees.

 The Overstory may be fiction, but Powers incorporates true science on the interconnectedness of forests and ecosystems through prose that's literary and evocative.
 Some of his descriptions of the natural world were so visceral and lovely they compelled me to go outside just to briefly smell the air and touch the bark of a tree.